MiloMindbender/UE4VirtualProduction/README.md

 # This is an EDUCATIONAL project.

-I've always loved in movie special effects and started doing this as a hobby to learn have fun.
-Virtual Production is new technology with new features coming out so quickly that official documentation can't keep up.
-So I decided to start releasing tutorials on YouTube to help other people get started and learn along with me.
+I've always loved movie special effects and am doing this as a hobby to learn have fun.
+Virtual Production is new technology with features coming out so quickly that official documentation can't keep up.
+I decided to start releasing tutorials on YouTube to help other people get started and learn along with me.
 Consider VPStudio is like a "workbook" to go with the tutorials, it's full of simple examples to help you learn the basics and get over the rough spots.

 # Other Sources of help